AndrewMead10/discord-call-transcriber/README.md

 # Call Transcribe Bot

-Discord bot that joins the voice channel of the user who mentions it, records each participant's audio into individual PCM files, and forwards a manifest to a transcription service for further processing.
+Discord bot that joins the voice channel of the user who mentions it, records each participant's audio into individual PCM files, forwards a manifest to a transcription service for further processing, and summarizes the resulting transcript with an LLM.

 ## Requirements